starkware-libs/stark-perpetual/README.md

 StarkEx allows exchanges to provide non-custodial trading at scale with high liquidity and lower costs.

-This repo holds a collection of tools to support StarkPerpetual - the Stark Exchange for derivatives trading.
+This repo holds the Cairo program and a collection of tools to support StarkPerpetual - the Stark Exchange for derivatives trading.